 Also something of a macabre nature, you could visit the Beinhaus in the Hallstatt cemetery

-After we at a delicious Kaiserschmarrn we walked up the mountain in the evening to get an amazing view over the Hallstätter Lake.
+After we at ate delicious Käsespätzle at the Marktplatz, we walked up the mountain in the evening to get an amazing view over the Hallstätter Lake.